zseta/copilot-instructions/README.md

 To install stuff use uv add <package-name>.
 Add a src/templates/ and src/static/ folder to FastAPI.
 Reference both folder relative to the main.py (which should also be in src folder) file.
 Add index.html in templates and this html should include htmx alpinejs from CDN (use @latest version for both).
-Add tailwind from CDN.
+Add tailwind from CDN with daisy ui plugin.
 Add static/js/app.js file with the following content: function exampleApp() {
     return {